Interesting Facts About Google That You May Not Know – Nutshell School

-There are few people who haven’t heard of Google.
-But here are some interesting facts about Google, the most popular search engine, that you may not know yet.
+There are few who haven’t heard of Google.
+But here are some interesting facts that you might not know about Google, the most popular search engine.

-- A young girl wrote to Google to give her father a day off as it was his birthday.
-This is what Google sent back in reply.
+- A young girl has written to Google to give her father a day off because his birthday is.
+Google sent this back in response.

-- Go to Google Maps.
-Click on the satellite view and zoom out as much as possible.
-You can see an amazing view of earth with real time shadows.
-You can see real time clouds if you zoom in twice.
+- Go to Google Maps Click the satellite view and zoom out as far as you can.
+You can see a beautiful view of Earth with shadows in real time.
+If you zoom in twice you can see clouds in real-time.

-- Google has a pet T-rex, named Stan, which lives at their California headquarters.
-Founders bought it to remind the employees to not let Google go extinct.
+- Google has a luxury T-rex, called Stan, staying at their offices in California.
+Founders bought it to remind the workers not to let Google go extinct.

-- Search “atari breakout” in Google Images and you can play the game.
-Try it now.
+- Check in Google Images for’ atari breakout’ and you can play the game.
+Now try.

-- Type any number in the search bar and Google will spell it out for you.
+- Type the search bar with any number and Google will spell it out for you.

-- Should a U.S. Google employee pass away while under the employ of the 14-year old search giant, their surviving spouse or domestic partner will receive a check for 50% of their salary every year for the next decade.
+- Will it be U.S. Google’s employee passes away while their surviving spouse or intimate partner, under the employ of the 14-year-old search company, will earn a 50 percent check of their earnings per year for the next decade.

-- Google HQ rents goats from California Grazing to mow their lawns and fields.
-The employees think that it’s a lot cuter to watch goats do the mowing than lawn mowers.
+- Google HQ is renting Californian Grazing goats to mow their lawns and fields.
+The staff think watching goats do the mowing is a lot cuter than lawn mowers.

-- Google Sky Maps allows you to view stars, constellations, galaxies and planets.
+- Google Sky Maps allows views of stars, constellations, galaxies, and planets.

 Some More Fun Facts about Google

-When Brin and Page first developed an algorithm for searching the net, they dubbed it “BackRub”.
-This algorithm was then used to measure and rank the importance of webpages based on inbound links; the skeleton of what would become Google Search was formed.
+Right when Brin and Page first created a net search algorithm, they called it’ BackRub.’
+This algorithm was then used to calculate and rate web pages based on inbound links; it formed the foundation of what would become Google Search.

-That’s right – Google is perhaps the biggest and most public spelling mistake ever made.
-Page and Brin settled on “Googol” as the name for their search engine, referring to the impossibly large number of the same name (the number 1 followed by a hundred zeros).
+That’s right, the biggest and most popular spelling error Google has ever made is maybe.
+Page and Brin decided as their search engine’s name on’ Googol,’ referring to the unusual large number of the same name (digit 1 followed by a hundred zeros).

-When it came time to register the domain name, they were delighted to find that Google.com was available.
-Good reason for that – until then, Google wasn’t even a real word!
-When they later discovered the word they’d looked up was an incorrect spelling of “googol”, they decided to roll with it anyway.
+When it came time to register the domain name, they were happy to see that there was Google.com.
+Fair explanation Google wasn’t even a real term for that before then!
+They decided to go with it anyway when they later learned the term they had looked up was an incorrect spelling of’ googol.’

 3. The Founders Originally Didn’t Get Along

-Despite (or even because of) their passion for arguments, the two ended up becoming friends and would later join forces on a research project that would change the internet forever.
+Despite (or perhaps because of) their enthusiasm for theories, both ended up becoming friends and would join forces later on on a research project that would forever change the Internet.

-4. The First Google Computer Was Made From Lego
+4. The First Google Computer Was Built From Lego

-This one sounds like a bad urban legend, but it’s true.
-Due to budget constraints (don’t forget, even the founders of Google were once poor college students), the Google team fashioned custom-made server racks out of Lego bricks.
+It sounds like a bad urban myth but it’s real.
+Because of budget limitations (do not forget that even Google’s founders once were poor college students), the Google team built custom-made server racks out of Lego bricks.

-Today, Google runs more than one million servers in data centres around the world to handle over 3.5 billon searches made internationally every day.
-Hard to imagine it all started with a single server built from a children’s toy!
+Today Google runs more than one million servers in data centers around the world to accommodate more than 3.5 trillion searches that are made every day worldwide.
+It’s hard to believe that it all began with a single server built from a toy for children!

-In 1999, Google’s employees (all 40 of them) held a cook-off to determine who to hire as head chef.
-Charlie Ayers, former caterer for American rock band, The Grateful Dead, won the competition and held the position for 7 years.
+In 1999, a cook-off was conducted by Google employees (all 40 of them) to decide who to appoint as the head chef.
+Charlie Ayers, former American rock band caterer The Grateful Dead, won the contest and retained the seven-role.

 7. Google Was Nearly Sold For Less Than A Million Dollars

-Next time you make a bad decision, spare a thought for the former CEO of internet company Excite, George Bell.
-When Bell was made an offer to buy Google for $1 million back in 1999, he declined.
-The price was knocked down to a steal at $750,000 but he still declined, saying the asking price was too high.
+Next time you make a wrong call, spare a thought for Excite, George Bell, the former CEO of Internet business.
+When Bell received an offer back in 1999 to buy Google for $1 million, he refused.
+At $750,000, the offer was pushed down to a steal but he still refused, saying that the asking price was too high.

-Bell couldn’t have predicted the company he turned down would later go on to make hundreds of billions of dollars and become a global phenomenon.
-But as it is, Bell’s refusal has been enshrined in the history books as one of the worst business decisions ever made.
+Bell couldn’t have known that the company he turned down would eventually become a global sensation, earning hundreds of billions of dollars.
+Yet as it is, Bell’s dismissal as one of the worst business decisions ever made has been enshrined in history books.

 8. No Part Of A Google Office Is More Than 150 Feet Away From Food

-Wherever they are in the office, employees are never more than 150 feet away from some kind of food.
+Wherever they are in the workplace, there is no food that workers are ever more than 150 feet away.